wollmers/Text-Levenshtein-BV/README.md

 - sequences2hunks(\\@a,\\@b)

-    Does the revers of method hunks2sequences.
+    Does the reverse of method hunks2sequences.

 - hunks2char(\\@a,\\@b,\\@alignment)